-1. As a chaplain will respect the right of all those that come to them requesting pastoral care.
+1. As a chaplain I respect the right of all those that come to me requesting pastoral care.
 I must control the amount of personal information they want to disclose.
-As a Chaplain, I will respect people's right to privacy and avoid unwarranted disclosures of confidential information.
-When appropriate Chaplain
+As a Chaplain, I respect people's right to privacy and avoid unwarranted disclosures of confidential information.

 2. When providing pastoral care to minors or to individuals who cannot decide for themselves will get the consent from the parents or guardians by them signing a waiver.

 3. I will obtain permission from the people to whom they provide pastoral care before taking notes or electronically recording pastoral encounters.

 4. I am responsible for securing the safety and confidentiality of any pastoral encounters and records they create, maintain, transfer, or destroy whether the records are written, taped, computerized, or stored in any other medium.

 I4.
 Chaplain's Competence and Pastoral Relationship